Basic Quantum Algorithms: Quantum parallelism

-After expanding this product, we obtain Each $n$-bit string is inside a ket of the sum above.
-That is, all possible inputs of a classical algorithm are represented by kets in the sum above.
-The next step in the standard model is to apply $U$.
-Due to the linearity of linear algebra, $U$ is applied to all kets of the sum above \textit{simultaneously}.
-Therefore, it is possible to perform $2^n$ simultaneous computations on a $n$-qubit quantum computer.
-Note, however, that the result of these computations is a superposition state and, after a measurement, the final output is a single $n$-bit string.
+After expanding this product, we obtain Each $n$-bit string in the sum above represents a possible input of a classical algorithm.
+The next step is to apply $U$.
+Due to linearity, $U$ acts \textit{simultaneously} on all terms in the sum, allowing $2^n$ simultaneous computations on an $n$-qubit quantum computer.
+Note, however, that the result of these computations is a superposition state, and after measurement, the final output is a single $n$-bit string.

-We can refine the standard model by adding an extra register for draft calculations.
-Since unitary gates are invertible, the whole calculation process without measurement is reversible.
-This means that no information is erased.
-The number of output qubits must be equal to the number of input qubits.
-We postpone the discussion about this refinement and present it after describing and analyzing the basic quantum algorithms.